quasilyte/quasisolar-mission/docs/gameplay_notes.md

 ## Scavengers

-Scavengers are local "space pirates".
+Scavengers are the local "space pirates".
 They attack weak bases and fleets in attempt to scavenge their resources.

 They don't have own star bases.